2023 Most Popular Communication & Journalism Bachelor's Degree Schools in Oklahoma

 The colleges and universities below are the most popular for communication and journalism majors pursuing a bachelor's degree.

 Our 2023 rankings named University of Oklahoma Norman Campus the most popular school in Oklahoma for communication and journalism students working on their bachelor’s degree.
-University of Oklahoma is a fairly large public school located in the midsize suburb of Norman.
+University of Oklahoma is a very large public school located in the medium-sized suburb of Norman.

 Women make up 70% of the communication and journalism majors at the school.

-Out of the 20 schools in Oklahoma that were part of this year’s ranking, Oklahoma State University - Main Campus landed the # 2 spot on the list.
-Located in the distant town of Stillwater, OSU is a public college with a very large student population.
+The in-demand bachelor’s degree programs at Oklahoma State University - Main Campus helped the school earn the #2 place on this year’s ranking of the most popular communication and journalism schools in Oklahoma.
+Located in the town of Stillwater, OSU is a public college with a fairly large student population.

 Women make up 70% of the communication and journalism majors at the school.

-Full Communication & Journalism at Oklahoma State University - Main Campus Report
+Read full report on Communication & Journalism at Oklahoma State University - Main Campus

 Of the 141 students majoring in communication and journalism at UCO, 33% are male and 67% are female.

-Full Communication & Journalism at University of Central Oklahoma Report
+Read full report on Communication & Journalism at University of Central Oklahoma

-Out of the 20 schools in Oklahoma that were part of this year’s ranking, Oral Roberts University landed the # 4 spot on the list.
+The in-demand bachelor’s degree programs at Oral Roberts University helped the school earn the #4 place on this year’s ranking of the most popular communication and journalism schools in Oklahoma.
 Located in the large city of Tulsa, ORU is a private not-for-profit college with a small student population.

 About 82% of the students majoring in communication and journalism at the school are women while 18% are male.